Limited liability companies (LLCs) are a popular choice for new businesses for several reasons, but they’re just one option when forming a business.

 The owners of an LLC are commonly called “members.”
 Each member may or may not have the same percentage of ownership in the business.
 In some cases, an LLC may be owned by a single member.
 Because an LLC combines personal asset protection with the flexibility of having either one or multiple business owners, it is a popular choice for new businesses.

 Even though LLCs can be owned by multiple people, you can’t simply “buy in” to become an owner of the business like you can with a corporation.
 While corporations can sell stock, the LLC cannot raise capital by selling stocks.
 External investments have to come from other sources.

 The LLC also is not required to file the same paperwork as a corporation.
-This paperwork is one of the primary reasons that businesses choose an LLC over a corporation, because corporations have to maintain detailed records, including bylaws, minutes from the board of directors’ meetings, minutes from the annual shareholder meetings, stock ledgers, and the list goes on.
+This paperwork is one of the primary reasons that businesses choose an LLC over a corporation because corporations have to maintain detailed records, including bylaws, minutes from the board of directors’ and annual shareholder meetings, stock ledgers, and the list goes on.

 LLCs need to file annual reports and a few other items, but the paperwork burden is quite minimal by comparison.

 In terms of formal business entities, LLCs are arguably the easiest to form.
 To do so, the LLC’s organizer should file the articles of organization with the Secretary of State, as this document serves to officially establish the business.

 The articles of organization usually require the following information: